 Q Can my rising 7th grader join?
 A Yes.
-We accept rising 7th through 12th grade students.
+We accept rising 7th through 12th grade students who meet the academic testing requirements.

 QHow much does it cost?
 A Membership costs $30 for the first student and $20 for siblings.